codecurious-bln/elixir_snake/docs/tutorial/03-let-the-snake-move.md

 end
 ```

-We'll also turn our `draw_object/2` function into an `draw_objects/2` function.
+We'll also turn our `draw_object/2` function into a `draw_objects/2` function.
 Instead of just the snake object, we'll pass the whole state as the second argument.

 ```elixir
 defp draw_objects(graph, %{snake: %{body: body}}) do